juhaaa/forum/README.md

 >### Week 3
 >
 >- Project somewhat on its way.
 Basic html design is pretty much done and I'm pretty sure my schema if fine.
 Now there remains implementing almost all database functionality.
+>- Still trying to figure out the proper structure.

 ## How to open?